 But something to note: there are more & more holsters, usually Kydex or some synthetic, being offered with ‘retention’ systems integrated into the holster.

-If you're going to use a leather holster, make sure that the top of the holster is reinforced so that it stays open when the gun is removed.
-That allows for one-handed re-holstering, which is critical.
+If you’re going to use a leather holster, make sure that the top of the holster is reinforced so that it stays open when the gun is removed.
+I believe that is called ‘boning.’
+And it allows for one-handed re-holstering, which is important.
 And as I mentioned before, ensure that the holster completely covers the trigger guard.

 My two favorite holsters are both leather, and are both Galco brand.

-One is a Galco Avenger, Belt Holster.
-I probably wear it 75% of the time, maybe more these days now that I'm out of the corporate world.
-The Avenger features a wide belt tunnel in addition to the rearward belt loop cutout.
+One is a Galco Avenger, Belt Holster, worn outside the wasitband.
+I probably wear it 75% of the time, maybe more these days now that I am no longer in the corporate world.
+The Avenger features a wide belt tunnel in addition to the belt loop cutout.
 This snugs it very securely against my body.
-The Avenger also features a tensioner ... this holster has 'loosened up' over time, and the tensioner allows me to keep it snug.
+The Avenger also features a tensioner … this holster has ‘loosened up’ over time, and the tensioner allows me to keep it snug.

 My other favorite is a Galco Summer Comfort IWB: This was my primary mode of carry when I was dressing for the corporate world.
 It has a slight FBI-style cant, and it’s easy to draw & reholster.
 Because it’s worn inside the waistband, it will remain tight & snug up against my body for a secure fit as well as maximum concealment.